star-bnl/star-git-tools/doc/README.md

 compiled as usual with the `cons` command.

-## Workflow with STAR Git repositories
+## Contributing to the STAR software library

+### Common workflow

 We adopt a very common workflow typical for many projects hosting a central repository on GitHub.
-It can be summarized in a few steps outlined below:
+It can be summarized in a few steps as outlined below:

 1. **Fork the repo.** A "copy" of the central repository is created under your GitHub account